Will Nicholls State cover the spread vs. SE Louisiana? Betting Trends, Record ATS

-The SE Louisiana Lions (6-8, 1-0 Southland) are underdogs (+4.5) as they attempt to continue a four-game win streak when they visit the Nicholls State Colonels (6-8, 1-0 Southland) at 7:30 PM ET on Monday, January 8, 2024 at Stopher Gym.
-The matchup airs on ESPN+.
-The matchup has an over/under set at 139.5 points.
+The SE Louisiana Lions (6-8, 1-0 Southland) will attempt to extend a four-game win streak when they hit the road to play the Nicholls State Colonels (6-8, 1-0 Southland) on Tuesday, January 9, 2024 at Stopher Gym as 4.5-point underdogs.
+The matchup airs at 7:30 PM ET on ESPN+.
+The over/under for the matchup is 138.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!